dmitriklsv/railsblog/README.md

 # Rails Blog

-> This is an my test project to create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+> This is a project to create a fully functional website that will show the list of posts and empower readers to interact with them by adding comments.

 ## Built With